 These requirements guide the design of an EMR system that center the patient's need of privacy and power over their own data.
-Thus, the system proposed in this paper will be evaluated against these criteria.
+Thus, these criteria will be used in the set up of the requirements for the system presented in this thesis.